vanquiche/portfolio-website-template/README.md

 # Personal Portfolio Template

 I created this for my own personal portfolio website.
-If you like what you see, you’re welcome to use this project as a template for your own website.
+If you like what you see, you’re welcome to fork this repo to use as a template for your own website.
 Some of the features that are included in this website:

 - **Light/Dark theme toggle**
 - **Lazy loading of images**